 The Japanese Society of Veterinary Science

-I'm from Hokkaido.
+I'm from Hokkaido, Japan.
 I've conducted research on antitumor immunity.
 I've been particularly involved in research that aims for the practical application of safe, effective antitumor adjuvants (immunostimulants).
 Since being hired by Obihiro University of Agriculture and Veterinary Medicine, I've been conducting researches aimed at improving and expanding the infection control measures for various viruses that cause diseases in animals and humans.